ONSdigital/es-imputation-sg/README.md

 As the correct practice is to seperate out the creation of columns from the method, this wrangler is responsible for creating each questions responding movement column.

-Like every wrangler, it is responsible for saving data to S3 and updating the SNS for the next process, it is also responsible for sending data to the BPM.
+Like every wrangler, it is responsible for saving data to S3 for the next process, it is also responsible for sending data to the BPM.

 ### Calculate Means Wrangler